 When talking about mobile usage statistics, one thing we absolutely cannot ignore is the dominance of smartphones.

-There are currently 3.5 billion smartphone users worldwide (Statista, 2019).
-Considering the total number of people using phones globally is at 4.8 billion, that means that nearly 73 percent of them are users of smartphones.
+There are currently 6.8 billion smartphone users worldwide (Statista, 2022).
+Considering the global population is at 8 billion, that means a smartphone penetration of over 80 percent.

-As the most populous country in the world and the one with the highest amount of cellphone exports, it should come as no surprise that China is home to the majority of these smartphone users.
+As the most populous country in the world, it should come as no surprise that China is home to the majority of these smartphone users.
+There are over 910 million smartphone users there, ahead of second-placed India, with around 650 million.
+The country with the third-highest number of smartphone users is the United States with 249 million users.

 2. Time Spent on Mobile Devices